 A room with a high ceiling has more air volume compared to a room with a low ceiling.
 The air volume in a room affects the heating and cooling dynamics and influences temperature control.
 As a result, this affects the efficiency of your HVAC system, leading to uncomfortable temperatures and wasted energy.

 Obviously, you can change the thermostat setting to warm the air more.
-However, this will cause your furnace to work twice as hard to maintain your home’s temperature, increasing the heating costs and decreasing your furnace’s efficiency.
+However, this will cause your furnace to work twice as hard to maintain your home’s temperature.
+This will increase the heating costs and decrease your furnace’s efficiency.

-During the summer months, your air conditioner will need to run longer cycles to keep the high air volume in your home cool.
+During the summer months, your air conditioner will also need to run longer cycles.
+This is because there is more air in the room to cool in a high ceiling room.
 These extended cycles will eventually lead to wear and tear of the air conditioner and increase your energy costs.

 How To Cool a Home With High Ceilings